fistadev/sorting_algorithms/README.md

             k += 1
 ```

+* Recursive
+* Stable
+* Needs extra space
+* O(nlogn)

 #
 &nbsp;

+<a name="quick"></a>
 ### Quick Sort

+In this algorithm we partition the list around a pivot element, sorting values around the pivot.
+In my solution I used the the last element from the list as pivot value.
+Best performance is achieved when the pivot value splits the list in two almost equal halves.

 Just like merge sort, the Quicksort algorithm applies the divide-and-conquer principle to divide the input array into two lists, the first with small items and the second with large items.
 The algorithm then sorts both lists recursively until the resultant list is completely sorted.